-2013) and natural sequences of sediments (Birks, 2014) as multiple anthropogenic and natural processes contribute to the accumulation of plant remains (Greig, 1988a).
+In terms of their depositional processes, wells have an intermediate position between lake-shore settlement deposits (Jacomet, 2013) and natural sequences of sediments (Birks, 2014) as multiple anthropogenic and natural processes contribute to the accumulation of plant remains (Greig, 1988a).
 Iron Age and Roman wells are commonly backfilled with a range of domestic and agricultural refuse (Hall et al., 1980; Kenward et al., 1986), and are common loci for ritualised or structured deposits (Fulford, 2001).
 The majority of waterlogged samples from wells typically consist of wild taxa from a diverse range of vegetation types.
-Thus, univariate and qualitative placed in a broad habitat group based on British and local flora (Tables 2 and 5) (Brewis et al., 1996; Stace, 1997; Crawley, 2005).
+Thus, univariate and qualitative analyses are here used to disentangle the range of agricultural practices which contributed to these assemblages.
+Univariate analysis consisted of the calculation of sums and frequencies of seeds per taxa, per context.
+Data standardisation was undertaken by merging all cf. and definite identifications.
+Each taxon was placed in a broad habitat group based on British and local flora (Table 2, 5) (Brewis et al., 1996; Stace, 1997; Crawley, 2005).
 These groupings were used to calculate the sum of taxa per habitat group per contexts.
 Qualitative analysis was undertaken based on the abundance of taxa per samples.
 Plant communities present in the British National Vegetation Classification (NVC) groups were used as a broad interpretative tool through the comparison of individual samples with NVC floristic tables (Rodwell, 1993).